How is the influenza vaccine given?

 If you’re pregnant (or planning to get pregnant), it’s safe to get immunized with the inactivated influenza vaccine (injection).
-The live influenza virus nasal spray vaccine is not recommended for pregnant women.
+The live influenza virus nasal spray vaccine is not recommended if you're pregnant.

 If you’re breastfeeding, both the injectable and the live influenza virus nasal spray vaccines are safe.